sinclairzx81/parsebox/readme.md

 ### Optional

-The Optional combinator will parse for zero or one of the interior parser.
-This combinator always succeeds, returning either a tuple with one element, or zero elements for no match.
+The Optional combinator parses zero or one occurrence of the interior parser, returning a tuple with one element or an empty tuple if there is no match.

 **EBNF**